 A Formal Garden bounded by topiary hedges, a Cottage Garden, Rock Garden, Potager and Herb Garden and the Long Borders are amongst the remaining compartments.

 A multitude of Old Roses contribute to the always Romantic ambience – St Nicholas is the home of R. gallica ‘St Nicholas’ and the vigorous rambler R. ‘Bobbie James’.
 From the approach to the Field Walk there are stunning views across the pastures where the highland cattle graze towards the ruins of Easby Abbey.

 After the death of Lady Serena James in 2000, St Nicholas became the home of Yorkshire sportsman Keith Schellenberg and his family.
-Keith is best known for his Captaincy of the British Olympic Bobsleigh Team in the ‘50’s and of the Yorkshire Rugby Team and for his long and successful vintage motor racing and rallying career.
-Some of his sporting equipment may be viewed on Garden Open days.
+Keith was best known for his Captaincy of the Olympic British Bobsleigh Team in the ‘50’s and the Yorkshire Rugby team and for his long and successful motor racing and rallying career.